 Inventory financing is a short term financing avenue that product-based small businesses might consider.
 This type of financing offers working capital to purchase inventory.
 The inventory serves as collateral for the loan.

 Here’s the idea: You should start repaying the loan fairly quickly as you sell the inventory you purchased.
-Inventory financing is interesting if you come across a great deal on inventory that you’d like to take advantage of.
+Inventory financing is a great option if you come across a deal on inventory that you’d like to take advantage of.
 Alternately, you could use inventory financing to stock up for the busy season when cash flow is slower.